osresearch/micropython/ports/efm32/README.md

 This port is intended to be a minimal MicroPython port that actually runs on the Ikea Tradfri lighting hardware or other Silican Labs EFM32 boards.
+The one used for most of the testing is the LED 10W dimmer shown above, which has the Gecko board as a module inside the case as well as easy to access SWD pins for reprogramming.
+The console pins require soldering extra jumpers.

 # EFM32 features